uviclibraries/genai-research-tools-adv/1-local-genai-intro.md

 There are many reasons to use a local GenAI tool like GPT4All as an alternative to ChatGPT and other GenAI tools, including:
 - GPT4All is a completely offline application, so it can be used even if you don't have access to the internet.
 - Being offline also means that all the data you share with it stays on your computer, and GPT4All's creators can't see any of your data or prompts.
-- GPT4All allows you to query local documents in a folder on your laptop that you specify.
+- GPT4All allows you to query local documents in a folder that you specify on your laptop.

 > **Note**: GPT4All is not as capable as ChatGPT or other cloud-based GenAI tools, because it is limited by the speed of your computer.
-On the other hand it is private, so if prvacy is important for a task, then GPT4All might be a good tool choice.
+On the other hand, it is private, so if privacy is important for a task, then GPT4All might be a good tool choice.

 Let's get started installing and using GPT4All for basic tasks!